joric/mitosis/mitosis-bluetooth/README.md

 (changes are small but I don't know if they ever get merged to the upstream).
 I've patched and compiled QMK for ICCARM but couldn't get correct keycodes so far.

+**This is all for future releases, mitosis-bluetooth compiles just fine without QMK**

 #### QMK incompatibility issues

 * Excessive and unnecessary binary literals (e.g. `0b011` is C++14 only), should use hex or decimals